BackupTheBerlios/hjb-svn/trunk/docs/rst/create-browser.rst

   Location (HTTP header) : the URI of the created queue browser

-This **POST** request creates a new JMS Queue Browser by invoking the JMS API with parameters derived from the request.
+This **POST** request creates a new JMS Queue Browser, initialising it with values derived from the request.
 The command

 * constructs a queue browser that access the queue with URI destination-url.